 - Official English Test Results (if required)

 An interview may also be required.
-Admission decisions will be made by the interdisciplinary Master of Public Health Admissions Committee.
+Admission decisions will be made by the Department of Health Sciences Admissions Committee.

 Required Application Documents